 Workers' Compensation Administrator Salary

-Workers' Compensation Administrators in the United States take home an average $53K per year.
-Residence and experience level each impact pay for this group, with the former having the largest influence.
+Workers' Compensation Administrators in the United States take home approximately $53K per year on average.
+Geographic location and career length each impact pay for this group, with the former having the largest influence.
 A large number enjoy medical while a fair number get dental coverage.
 Vision coverage is also available to a strong majority.
-The majority of workers are highly satisfied with their job.
-There are far more female Workers' Compensation Administrators who answered the questionnaire than men, making up 87 percent.
-Participants in PayScale's salary questionnaire provided the particulars of this report.
+Most workers in this position report high levels of job satisfaction.
+Female Workers' Compensation Administrators far outnumber their male contemporaries among survey respondents.
+The information for this snapshot was generated by responses to the PayScale salary survey.

 Job Description for Workers' Compensation Administrator